Erfaniaa/testsaz/README.md

    - *solution.cpp*: the main solution to your problem
    - *generator.cpp*: input files generator
    - *generator_input.txt*: line-separated data which is being passed to the generator

 2. ```./input_maker.sh```

    Now, there are some input files in the *tests* directory.
 3. ```./output_maker.sh```

    Now, there are some output files in the *tests* directory.

 ## Sample

-A simple problem is already prepared in this repository.
+A simple problem with 15 tests is already prepared in this repository.

 These files are modified according to the *A+B problem*: